jmhobbs/dropit-server/README.md

 `UPLOAD_URL_BASE` is the root of where direct uploads go.
 This is so if you CNAME your S3 bucket you can specify that.
 In general this should be something like `http://mybucket.s3.amazonaws.com/` but could be anything as long as it's all configured correctly.

+# Design

+Data is stored in redis, as hashes to represent objects, and lists/strings for indexes.

+## Uploading A File

+  1. Authenticated client hits /upload/sign
+  2. Server takes content type, size, etc and generates an AWS policy for the upload, signs it and returns to client
+  3. Client uploads directly to S3 using this policy
+  4. Client notifies the server of the upload success (or failure)